 For achieving proper digital transformation, you need a well-defined strategy with clear objectives, goals, and vision.
 It has a lot to do with proper planning by the organizational management.
 The inputs have to be taken from everyone for a unified understanding from several touchpoints.

 Business leaders should understand that digital transformation is not just about technologies.
-It’s constituent of business processes, self-awareness, competitor threats, new roles, organizational changes, and business models.
-So, an unclear digital strategy can be the fast-approaching pitfall when embarking on a digital transformation journey.
+It’s constituted of business processes, self-awareness, competitor threats, new roles, organizational changes, and business models.
+So, an unclear digital strategy can be a fast-approaching pitfall when embarking on a digital transformation journey.

 The Bloomberg intelligence report states that “digital’’ is expected to engulf 35% of the total retail sales in the United States, and the South East Asian markets are catching up fast thanks to smartphones (m-commerce) and COVID-19 restrictions.

-Businesses need to be aware of the constantly evolving trends to successfully implement, and prepare themselves to efficiently drive the transformation tasks.
-Many retail brands around the globe have reached newer heights, by shifting focus to technology and agile practices across key areas of the business.
+Businesses need to be aware of the constantly evolving trends to successfully implement and prepare themselves to efficiently drive the transformation tasks.
+Many retail brands around the globe have reached new heights by shifting focus to technology and agile practices across key areas of their business.

-Digital technologies are influencing customers’ expectations as well, while the ever-chaining new normals are disrupting the retail industry.
-To remain relevant and become successful, retailers must embrace and swiftly respond to change by creating new experiences for customers that add value.
+Digital technologies are influencing customers’ expectations as well while the ever-chaining new normals are disrupting the retail industry.
+To remain relevant and become successful, retailers must embrace and swiftly respond to change by creating new experiences that add value for customers.

-Kyanon Digital is a Vietnam-based technology power-house with specialist expertise in helping retail clients to digitize their customer experiences and to stay on top of the trend.
-Check out our capabilities by browsing through our website and drop us a message to discuss how to effectively plan and kickstart the digital transformation for your retail business.
+Kyanon Digital is a Vietnam-based technology power-house with specialist expertise in helping retail clients digitize their customer experiences and stay on top of trends.
+Check out our capabilities by browsing through our website and drop us a message to discuss how to effectively plan and kickstart the digital transformation of your retail business.